 - Natural affection.
 The Greek word storge refers to the natural warmth that unites members of the same family.
 An interesting feature of natural affection is that it can be easily stretched beyond the human race to include pet animals, favorite possessions, one's home and hometown and home territory, and even one's homeland.
 The New Testament does not command storge.
 There is no need to command it because it arises naturally in normal human experience.
 The New Testament does not even use the word, except for two occurrences of the negative form, astorgos, translated "without natural affection" (Rom.
 1:31; 2 Tim.
 3:3).
 The texts employing astorgos treat it as a sign of extreme depravity.

 - Friendship.
 The Greek word for love between friends is philia.
 This is the kind of love that is based on commonality—that develops when people see each other as equals in some sense, perhaps through sharing the same values or interests or objectives.
 Although the noun form of philia is rare in the New Testament, the verb form appears frequently.
-It is used with reference to the love that exists between the Father and the Son (John 5:20), the love that the Father has for all men (John 16:27), the love that Christ had for an individual (John 11:3), the love that an individual had for Christ (John 21:15), and the love that binds Christian brothers (Tit.
-3:15).
+It is used with reference to the love that exists between the Father and the Son (John 5:20), the love that the Father has for all men who follow Christ (John 16:27), the love that Christ had for an individual (John 11:3), the love that an individual had for Christ (John 21:15), and the love that binds Christian brothers (Titus 3:15).